 Common Name: Hairy Solomon's Seal

-Polygonatum pubescens is a Perennial up to 1.00 metres tall.
+Polygonatum pubescens is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.